luker983/nsa-codebreaker-2018/task1/README.md

 The ransomware removes itself from victim computers after completing infection and registration processes.
 Therefore, a complete ransomware executable hasn't yet been found.
 The only binaries it leaves behind are two shared libraries - libclient_comms.so and libclient_crypt.so.
 It's unclear if leaving these binaries on disk is an oversight or intentional.
 Your task is to analyze the ransomware client-registration communications protocol and submit the information requested below.
 To assist you, we have provided the two above-mentioned shared library binaries and a packet capture (pcap) file showing registration-related network traffic between victim computer and attacker LP.
 The library binaries were taken from the same victim computer shown in the pcap.

 Please submit the following:

-Victim Identifier
+1. Victim Identifier
-Encrypted Ransom Key
+2. Encrypted Ransom Key
-One-Time Passcode (OTP) used to authenticate the client to the ransomware LP Escrow contract address
+3. One-Time Passcode (OTP) used to authenticate the client to the ransomware LP
+4. Escrow contract address

 ## Solution

-We need 4 different values for this task:

-1. Unique Victim Identifier
-2. Encrypted Ransom Key
-3. One-time Passcode (OTP)
-4. Escrow Contract Address

 Values 1 and 4 are the easiest, so let's start with those.
 The victim ID is given in the ransom file:
 ```